core-wg/comi/draft-ietf-core-comi.md

 {: #Fig-get-system-current-datetime title='GET current datatime" artwork-align="left"}

 This example shows the retrieval of the /interfaces/interface YANG list accessed using SID 1533 (base64: X9).
-The return payload is encoded using a CBOR array as specified by {{Section 4.4.1 of -yang-cbor}}
+The return payload is encoded employing a CBOR array as specified by {{Section 4.4.1 of -yang-cbor}}
-containing 2 instances.
+containing 2 list entries.

 ~~~~
 REQ: GET </c/X9>